Israel Englander

 Israel Alexander Englander (born September 30, 1948) is an American billionaire hedge fund manager.
 In 1989, he founded his hedge fund, Millennium Management, with Ronald Shear.
-The fund was started with million, and as of September 2025 had billion in assets under management.
+The fund was started with million, and as of July 2026 had billion in assets under management.

-As of September 2025, Forbes estimated his net worth at US$18.9 billion.
+As of September 2025, Forbes estimated his net worth at US$27.6 billion.

 Early life and education

-Israel "Izzy" Englander was born in 1948 and was raised in a Polish-Jewish family in the Crown Heights neighborhood of Brooklyn.
+Israel "Izzy" Englander was born in 1948 and was raised in a Polish-Jewish family in the Crown Heights neighborhood of Brooklyn, New York.
 He was raised in a religious home and attended yeshiva.

 His father's entire family was killed in the Holocaust.
 His Polish parents were deported to a Soviet labor camp after the war, where Englander's two older sisters were born.
 They then immigrated to the United States in 1947.

 Always interested in the stock market, Englander began trading stocks while in high school.
 During college, he interned at Oppenheimer & Co. (where his future brother-in-law, Jack Nash, would eventually become president and chairman) and at the New York Stock Exchange.
 In 1970, he graduated from New York University with a B.S. in finance.
 His first full-time job was with the Wall Street firm Kaufmann, Alsberg & Co.
 He later enrolled in New York University's MBA program in the evenings but never completed the degree.